 5.0 COMPENSATION AND MAXIMUM AMOUNT OF CONTRACT

-In consideration of the services required by this contract, State hereby agrees to pay to Contractor a maximum fee of $2.5 million per year.
+In consideration of the services required by this contract, State hereby agrees to pay to Contractor a maximum fee of $[TO BE INSERTED] per year.
 Payments are predicated upon successful completion and written approval by the State of the described tasks and deliverables as provided in Section 1.0.
 Payments will be made to the Contractor after written acceptance by the State of the payment task and approval of an invoice.
 State will make every reasonable effort to make payments within 30 days of the approval of invoice and under a valid contract.
 Payment will be made only on approval of the IT Director for the Department of State or their designee.

 During the execution of tasks contained in the Statement of Work, the Contractor may submit invoices, not more frequently than monthly.
 Such payment amounts for work performed must be based on at least equivalent services rendered, and to the extent practical, will be keyed to clearly identifiable stages of progress as reflected in status reports submitted with the invoices.
 Contractor will not be paid more than the maximum amount of the contract.